AFCON final controversy: Moroccan politician accuses Senegal of using 'juju'

 - Senegal won the AFCON final after chaos, including a disallowed late goal, a controversial penalty, and a dramatic walk-off

-- A Moroccan politician sparked outrage by allegedly accusing Senegal of 'practising magic' and questioning why the match was resumed instead of being a
+- A Moroccan politician sparked outrage by allegedly accusing Senegal of 'practising magic' and questioning why the match was resumed instead of being abandoned

 - Tensions spilled over after the final whistle, with clashes off the pitch, Thiaw walking out of his press conference, and Brahim Díaz issuing an emotional apology for his missed penalty